Browns’ Mayfield out with shoulder injury, Keenum starting

 ”We know he will continue to do everything in his power to return as quickly as possible.”

 Mayfield was limited in practice on Tuesday, when he said he still expected to play.
-However, with this being a short week, there wasn’t enough time for the swelling in his shoulder to go down and it was decided early Wednesday for him to rest, ending Mayfield’s streak of 53 consecutive starts for Cleveland.
+However, it was decided it would be best for him to rest, ending Mayfield’s streak of 53 consecutive starts for Cleveland.

-The loss of him means the Browns’ entire starting backfield has been wiped out by injuries.
+The loss of Mayfield means the Browns’ entire starting backfield has been wiped out by injuries.

-“It’s always a great challenge,” Keenum said when asked about missing key players.
-“That’s what this league is about.
-Nobody’s at 100%.
-After Week 1, nobody’s playing at 100%.
-That’s the way it goes.
-That’s the hard truth, that’s why it’s a grown man’s league.”
+Not only will they be missing Mayfield against the Broncos (3-3) in an important game for both teams, but running backs Nick Chubb and Kareem Hunt, the NFL’s top running back tandem, also will sit out with calf injuries.

 On Tuesday, Mayfield was still planning to play despite a shoulder tear that was affecting his play and sleep.
-The 26-year-old underwent an MRI on Monday and the results were examined by a shoulder specialist, Dr. Orr Limpisvasti, the team physician for the NHL’s Anaheim Ducks, who agreed Mayfield should rest.
+The 26-year-old underwent an MRI on Monday and the results were examined by a shoulder specialist.

-Mayfield needs the swelling in his shoulder to go down first before he can strengthen the injured area.
-By sitting out against the Broncos (3-3), Mayfield will have some extra time because the Browns don’t play again until Oct.
-31 against Pittsburgh.
+Mayfield is dealing with swelling that needs to go down before he can strengthen the injured area.

 The 2017 Heisman Trophy winner hasn’t missed a game due to injury since 2013 when he was a walk-on at Texas Tech.

-“He is a tough, tough, tough, tough dude,” Keenum said on a Zoom call.
-“He fought through some serious pain just to practice and just to get going a little bit. … It’d take a freight train to keep him out of the game, and I’m assuming that’s what it did because that dude plays through some serious pain.
+”I have to make that decision.
+Only I know how my body feels,” he said. ”And if anyone questions whether I’m hindering the team in going out there injured, that’s just not right.
+So it’s my decision, I get to say whether I’m able to play or not, and that’s just how it is.”

-“It’s impressive to be around.
-It’s inspiring.
-I know the guys feel the same way.”
+By sitting out against the Broncos, Mayfield will have some extra time to rest and heal because the Browns don’t play again until Oct.
+31 against Pittsburgh.

 Mayfield has been wearing a harness to stabilize his shoulder since getting hurt on Sept.
-19 while trying to make a tackle against Houston after he threw an interception.
-He said Tuesday that the pain in his shoulder had increased after it twice popped out in Sunday’s loss to Arizona.
+19. He said Tuesday that the pain in his shoulder had increased after he twice had it pop out in Sunday’s loss to Houston.

-Mayfield’s completion percentage has plummeted in recent weeks and he had three turnovers — two fumbles and a pick — against the Cardinals.
+Mayfield had several uneven performances since getting hurt while trying to make a tackle after an interception.
+His completion percentage has plummeted in recent weeks and he had three turnovers – two fumbles and a pick – against the Texans.

-Keenum has made 62 career NFL starts, most recently for the Washington Football Team in 2019.
+Keenum has made 62 career NFL starts, most recently for Washington in 2019.
 The 33-year-old was signed as a free agent before last season by the Browns to back up and serve as a mentor for Mayfield.

 He also had a strong knowledge of Cleveland’s offense after working with Stefanski in Minnesota.